logo

 Content Banner

-• Back and Pelvic Pain: The increasing weight of your baby can put extra pressure on your back and pelvis, causing discomfort.
-The hormone relaxin also loosens ligaments in the pelvis, contributing to this pain.
+The increasing weight of your baby can put extra pressure on your back and pelvis, causing discomfort.
+The hormone relaxin also loosens ligaments in the pelvis in preparation for birth, further contributing to this pain.

-• Braxton Hicks Contractions: You may feel your uterus tightening and relaxing more frequently as your body prepares for labour.
-These practice contractions are usually irregular and not as intense as real labour contractions.
+You may feel your uterus tightening and relaxing more frequently as your body prepares for labour.
+These practice contractions are usually irregular and less intense than real labour ones.

-• Shortness of Breath: As your uterus expands and pushes against your diaphragm, you may find it harder to catch your breath.
-This is normal but contact your doctor if it becomes severe.
+As your uterus expands and pushes against your diaphragm, you may find it harder to catch your breath.
+This is normal, but contact your doctor if it becomes unbearable.

 Your Baby in Week 33